Silver market reboots century-old price benchmark

 At its silver price webinar in July, the CME said that “for day one participation, we are looking at the LBMA market-makers with consistent and constant bilateral credit facilities”.

-HSBC, Societe Generale, JP Morgan, Bank of America-Merrill Lynch, Deutsche Bank and Barclays declined to comment on whether they will be involved in the process from day one.
-Bank of Nova Scotia, Mitsui Precious Metals and Goldman Sachs did not respond to a request for comment.
+Societe Generale, JPMorgan, Bank of America-Merrill Lynch, Deutsche Bank and Barclays declined to comment on whether they will be involved in the process.
+Goldman Sachs did not respond to a request for comment.

 Like the old process, it will start with a price that reflects the spot market level.
 Then within each round of the auction, participants will enter their buy and/or sell orders, which will be compared at the end of each round to determine if the market is balanced or not.